hichmok93/hugo.github.io/content/_index.md

 ---
 description: An example site for hugo-theme-gallery.
-Images from Unsplash.
+Images from Hicham Gardeslen.
 #lastmod: 2023-07-05
 title: Hugo Gallery
-featured_image: martin-martz-wRuhOOaG-Z4-unsplash.jpg # default: first image in this directory
+featured_image: IMG_2386.JPG # default: first image in this directory
 # featured_image on the home page is used for OpenGraph cards, etc.
 menus:
   main: